 Trains per day

-It's difficult to get from London to Berlin without changing at least 2 times.
+It's difficult to get from London to Berlin without transferring at least once.

 Catching a train from London to Berlin is a good way to travel between these two great capital cities.
 Anyone traveling by train from London to Berlin will need to make a couple of changes along the way.
 The first leg will usually be a Eurostar train to Brussels.
 From there, you can transfer to Berlin via Cologne or Frankfurt.
 Some journeys require 3 transfers, usually in Brussels, Cologne, and Hannover.
 After the Eurostar, all services are provided by Deutsche Bahn.
 Because a number of stops are involved, there are plenty of possible departure times, starting as early as 6:50 a.m.
 In total, expect the journey to take between 10 and 10½ hours.